mardiros/pyshop/README.rst

     $ cd pyshop
     (pyshop)$ source bin/activate
     (pyshop)$ pip install pyshop
-    (pyshop)$ cp development.ini pyshop.ini
+    (pyshop)$ cp pyshop.sample.ini pyshop.ini
+    (pyshop)$ vim pyshop.ini  # change the pyshop.cookie_key setting
     (pyshop)$ pyshop_install pyshop.ini
     (pyshop)$ pserve pyshop.ini start --log-file=pyshop.log

+You shoud edit the pyshop.ini file in order to configure the pyshop.cookie_key, the host:port that host the service, ...
-Then, visit the web application http://localhost:6543/ to check all is fine.
+When the pyshop is running visit the web application, http://localhost:6543/ by default, to check all is fine.

 For production usage, you should create accounts with the "developer" group.
 Visit http://localhost:6543/pyshop/user with the admin account to create